bressler1995/TOPS-Website-Front-End/_events/2023-11-26-aas-winter.md

 ---
 layout: event
-title:  "American Astronomical Society (AAS) Winter"
+title:  "American Astronomical Society (AAS)"
 permalink: "/events/aas-2024/"
 image: assets/img/events/aaswinter.jpg
 imagecaption: "An image of the Ernest N. Morial Convention Center in New Orleans, LA where AAS will be held."